 • It may be caused by the hormones made by your placenta.
 These hormones can make insulin in your body not work as well as it should.

-• Gestational diabetes happens about halfway through pregnancy and doesn't cause birth defects.
+• Gestational diabetes happens about halfway through pregnancy and doesn't usually cause birth defects.

 • If your blood sugar is not under control, your baby can develop problems.
 One problem is larger growth than normal.
 The other problem is very low blood sugar just after birth.